daimonie/airflow-dbt-training/presentation/day_three.md

 ## When to Use a Macro

-Consider creating a macro when you see:
+Consider using a macro when you see:

 1. **Repeated Logic Patterns**

    * Same CASE statement structure across models
    * Similar aggregation patterns in multiple places
    * Identical WHERE clause conditions

 2. **Complex Transformations**

    * Multi-step value normalization
    * Date/time calculations that you use often
    * Window functions with consistent patterns

+---

+## When to Use a Macro Pt 2

-3. **Business Logic That Might Change**
+3. Business Logic That Might Change**
 * Status mappings that could evolve
 * Categorization rules that may need updating
 * Thresholds that might be adjusted

 ```
 ---

 ## Hands-On: Create an Incremental Model (Part 1)